|Location||Auckland, New Zealand|

 |Send Resume firstname.lastname@example.org|

-About the role this role is based at Hutt Valley Distrcit Court and we are hiring for 2 positions.
-In this role you will work with a team responsible for the successful operation of the Court.
+About the role in this role you will work with a team responsible for the successful operation of the Court.
 You will liaise with multiple stakeholders who are interacting with the Justice system.
 This includes being able to communicate confidently with Judges within the courtroom and their chambers, as well as other members of the judiciary.

-About our Team At the Ministry of Justice, we're committed to working together for a fair and safe Aotearoa.
-At the Ministry of Justice we deliver people centred services to provide access to justice for all.
-Te tuku ratonga a-tangata kia ahei atu ai te katoa ki te ture.
+About our team at the Ministry of Justice, we're committed to working together for a fair and safe Aotearoa.
 Creating a continuous learning environment is important to us.
 As the successful applicant, you will bring your thirst for knowledge and improvement.
 You will have an individual training plan and be supported to carry out the role.
 As a Court Registry Officer this includes exercising Deputy Registrar Powers.